-The Fort de Barchon, in Liège, survived both world wars and is a twin of the Fort de Loncin.
-We visited the fort, to learn more about its history and construction.
+The Fort de Barchon, in Liège, Belgium, survived both world wars and is a twin of the Fort de Loncin.
+We visited this memorial site in Liege, to learn more about its history and construction.

 Problems with the Liège Forts